best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Smooth Rubber

-This kind of rubber has a flat and shiny surface with an underlying layer of sponge.
-This smooth surface provides a good spin for your game.
+Smooth rubber features a flat and glossy surface with a layer of sponge underneath.
+This type of rubber provides excellent spin capabilities for your game.

 Pimpled Rubbers (Pimples-Out)